 The younger girls were entirely unused to having a man in their school, and even in their lives, and were easily intimidated by his direct way of speaking, as well as by his obvious physical strength, maneuvering his ladders and coils of wiring that even two of them could not move, as well as removing limbs off fallen trees that must have weighed almost as much as he did.
 He scooted up his ladder with the agility and confidence of a squirrel in a tree, to repair the roof or to clean out gutters.

 The girls, most of them, were generally cautious of him—one of those unpredictable male animals—and kept out of his way.
-They tried to ignore him, but couldn’t, always finding their eyes drawn to him whenever he was close by.
+They tried to ignore him, but couldn’t, always finding their eyes drawn to him whenever he was close by, always interested in everything he did.
 They observed everything about him, his direct eyes when he spoke to any teacher, his face, and its amazing ability to push out a stubble before the end of the day—supposedly hinting at some deep and intense virility bubbling within him—and his well-muscled sunburned arms.
 They were curious about him as most girls always would be, and without necessarily understanding why, except that he was different.

 The older and more precocious of the girls, about a dozen of them tried to fix his gaze with their own so that he could read all that they were trying to tell him about them and what they would like him to do for them.